hieuvp/learning-automation-tools/xpath/README.md

     .implicitlyWait(30 * 1000);

   try {
-    // Navigate to Url
+    // Navigate to ebay.com
     await driver.get("https://www.ebay.com");

-    // From search box, enter a text await driver.findElement(By.xpath("//input[@id='gh-ac']")).sendKeys("DevOps");
+    // Using the XPath, we are locating the search box of the webpage

-    // Hit search button
+    // sendKeys() to search for a value of "DevOps" await driver.findElement(By.xpath("//input[@id='gh-ac']")).sendKeys("DevOps");

-    await driver.findElement(By.xpath("//input[@id='gh-btn']")).click();
+    // Hit search button to redirect to the results page await driver.findElement(By.xpath("//input[@id='gh-btn']")).click();

     sleep.sleep(5);